ACESA is expanding and there are volunteer opportunities available right now! All of the three primary projects at ACESA are looking for volunteers.

 The society promotion program works to bring public awareness to the local STEM societies, organizations and other working bodies.
 The primary activities are:

-Volunteers are needed to network with societies and associations throughout Arizona, and to build up the database of organizations (which will be online in early 2021).
+Volunteers are needed to network with societies and associations throughout Arizona, and to build up the database of organizations (which came on-line at the start of 2022).
 This information is used to promote networking and other social ventures, and to bring attention to opportunities that will encourage both parents and students on the road to a technical career.
 Potentially, this program can expand to bring technical professionals to technology classrooms.

 The Education and Society programs overlap in the need to update social media and the ACESA.org website calendar and event information, and in preparing materials for the ACESA show booth.